codephilosopher/codeman-blog/content/posts/first-golang-program.md

 * ***func main***   is the entry point to go program for operating system.
 From this main function, all other programs are called and executed.
 * Functions have opening and closing curly braces.
 Inside the main function, we write all other code.
 * ***fmt*** is a package name like main,  a group of similar related functions are grouped under a package name directory.
 Here ***Println*** function is put under ***fmt*** package. ***fmt.Println()***  will print to the standard out streams like terminal.
+* ***import "fmt"*** is the package import statement in Go, We can import multiple package import declaration in side a opening and closing parenthesis.